xmartlabs/xmartlabs.github.io/_posts/2018-10-08-How-AR-can-create-an-ROI-for-the-enterprise.md

 ---
 layout: post
-title:  How AR can crate an ROI for the enterprise
+title:  How AR can create an ROI for the enterprise
 date: 2018-10-08 09:00:00
 author: XL Team
 categories: AR